mvono/mvono.github.io/_pages/about.md

 I have been affiliated to the [ORION-B project](https://www.iram.fr/~pety/ORION-B/) which gathers astrophysicists, data scientists and statisticians in order to better understand the formation of stars in our universe.

 ## Research interests
-My current research interests lie in Bayesian statistics, Monte Carlo methods, federated learning, privacy-preserving learning and recommendation systems.
+My current research interests lie in federated learning, privacy-preserving learning and data valuation.

 During my journey at Huawei, I worked on [distributed](http://proceedings.mlr.press/v139/plassier21a.html)/[federated](https://arxiv.org/abs/2106.00797) Bayesian approaches and privacy-preserving machine learning.
 My Ph.D. works focused on deriving a broad [approximate statistical framework](https://doi.org/10.1080/10618600.2020.1826954) and associated [Monte Carlo sampling](https://arxiv.org/abs/1905.11937) approaches by taking inspiration from the [variable splitting](https://doi.org/10.1109/TSP.2019.2894825) method in optimisation (e.g., used by quadratic penalty approaches).